genesiscommunitysuccess/docs/docs/Operations/commands.md

 Execute **genesisInstall** after installing an application, so that the application details are stored in global-product-details.xml for future product installations.

-\##

 ## genesisInstall script

-This scriptscript validates all system and product configuration, checkin for such things as field  duplication.
+This scriptscript validates all system and product configuration, checking for things such as field duplication.

     genesisInstall \[--ignore\]